Label Quality Control Checklist

 Pre-Press Verification Protocols

 Quality control begins before a single drop of ink touches the substrate.
-The pre-press stage is the digital proving ground where file integrity is validated.
+The pre-press stage is the digital proving ground where file integrity is validated to meet product label standards.
 Operators must verify that the digital asset matches the approved art proof down to the pixel.
 This requires automated software comparison tools to detect inadvertent deletions or shifts.

 Separation verification is critical.
-Pre-press technicians must ensure that spot colors are correctly defined and that process builds (CMYK) are sufficient to achieve the desired gamut.
+Pre-press technicians must ensure that spot colors are correctly defined and that process builds (CMYK) are sufficient to achieve the desired gamut for consumer products.
 Checking for unintended overprints that could cause text to disappear during composite printing represents a vital checklist item.

 Distortion factors must be calculated and applied based on the cylinder repeat and plate thickness.
 Failure to apply the correct distortion leads to dimensional errors in the final print.
 Reviewing trapping settings ensures that slight misregistrations on press do not result in unsightly white gaps between adjacent colors.